-Trained as a dentist, Dr. Xuesong He started his academic career by studying bacterial pathogenicity at the single species and duo-species level.
-Dr. He made significant contributions towards the better understanding of the regulation of virulence factors in some of the main oral pathogens, including the cariogenic bacterium Streptococcus mutans, and periodontal pathogen, Fusobacterium nucleatum.
+Trained as a dentist and microbiologist, Dr. Xuesong He started his academic career by studying bacterial pathogenicity at the single species and duo-species level.
+He made significant contributions towards the better understanding of the regulation of virulence factors in some of the main oral pathogens, including the cariogenic bacterium Streptococcus mutans, and periodontal pathogen, Fusobacterium nucleatum.

-Dr. He’s study in this area was recently highlighted in a NIH review, titled “A review of 10 years of human microbiome research activities at the US National Institutes of Health, Fiscal Year 2007-2016,” published in a Feb.
+Dr. He’s research in this area was highlighted in a NIH review, titled “A review of 10 years of human microbiome research activities at the US National Institutes of Health, Fiscal Year 2007-2016”, published in a Feb.
 2019 issue of Microbiome.

 Currently, Dr. He’s team is using TM7x and their bacterial host as a model system to further study their unique lifestyle, their ecological impact, as well their role in host health and diseases.
 The knowledge gained will be fundamental in better understanding other CPR bacteria, which make up >25% of the bacterial domain.

 Coevolution of the human host and its associated microbiota has led to sophisticated interactions to maintain a delicate homeostasis.
 Emerging evidence suggests that in addition to small molecules, peptides, and proteins, small regulatory noncoding RNAs (sRNAs) might play an important role in cross-domain interactions.
-Dr. He’s team is particularly interested in understanding the role of host tRNA-derived small RNAs in modulating host-microbial interactions.
+Dr. He is particularly interested in understanding the role of host tRNA-derived small RNAs (tsRNAs) in modulating host-microbial interactions.

 Dr. He’s team was recently awarded a new R01 grant to specifically study the cross-kingdom trafficking of host generated sRNA in mediating the microbial host interaction.